 Later, I spoke to a few other women who were in the room.
 One told me she eventually realized the presentation was not for her and opted to choose her health care plan during the workshop instead.
 A third woman also confirmed that she shared my experience of being completely unable to focus and learn the material as the sexism continued to fly through the entire session, even after I left.
 A fourth told me she walked out after me.

 Moments like this have a real impact.
-At least four women who attended that workshop to learn (and there were only like six women in the room of 50+, anyways) were unable to get the information they came for because of blatant sexism.
+At least four women who attended that workshop to learn (and there were only around six women in the room of 50+, anyways) were unable to get the information they came for because of blatant sexism.
 Although I was a volunteer and attended for free, how many of those women missed out on a fourth of their $300 conference value since this session took the entire afternoon of the first day?
 How many of them, like me, were frustrated and unable to focus the rest of the evening?
 How many of them won’t bother coming back next year?
 The message was clear: we say women are welcome, but we will not defend your right to be here.

 Avoiding moments like these requires a major culture shift that goes beyond the ally-theater of generic Codes of Conduct (Spoiler: “Don’t be a jerk” is not a useful CoC), and token female speakers.
 Conferences are in a position to change the culture of technology, and it’s time they start taking that responsibility seriously.
 So what can be done?